Couchbase-Ecosystem/langchain-couchbase/docs/source/usage.rst

    This vector store is available in Couchbase Server versions 7.6 and above.

-See a `complete searchvector store usage example <https://python.langchain.com/docs/integrations/vectorstores/couchbase/>`_.
+See a `complete search vector store usage example <https://python.langchain.com/docs/integrations/vectorstores/couchbase/>`_.

 .. code-block:: python